 1. INDEPENDENT FILMS

-RoadShow's Fund targets genres that have proven consistently successful with our target demographic, viewers aged 14 to 35 — the ones who buy the most movie tickets and related merchandise, including horror, thriller, dramatic action, romantic comedy, and socially conscious (including faith-based) feature films and television programs.
+RoadShow's Fund targets genres that have proven consistently successful with our target demographic, specifically, viewers aged 14 to 35 — the ones who stream shows on the small screen and also who buy the most movie tickets and related merchandise, including horror, thriller, dramatic action, romantic comedy, and socially conscious (including faith-based) feature films and television programs.

 An in-depth study published for Forbes Magazine and the American Film Market in October 2017 of over 3,000 independent films looked at all forms of film revenue.
 They narrowed the study to the past three years of films between $500,000 to $3,000,000.
 Their research confirmed that the four top performing genres were clear concept horror films, documentaries with built in audiences and powerful stories, validating feel good religious or values-based films, and lastly, high quality dramas with a combined ROI of 345 percent.
 The study showed that the 100 most profitable feature films released between 2007 and 2016 had budgets under $3 million.

 Our targets fall squarely in that sweet spot.

 RoadShow’s partner Gramarye Media, a graduate of Georgia Tech’s exclusive Flashpoint business accelerator, applies the “Silicon Valley” process (rigorous process for reliable innovation) to content.
 Fewer than 1 percent of all startups succeed, but more than 80 percent of the companies that go through accelerators succeed.
 Content is also innovated.
 It, too, can be innovated reliab--ly.
 This is our "secret sauce" that mitigates risk by objectifying a film project taking it out of the realm of subjectivity.
 We apply valid business principles before a project can be "green-lit".